agoldst/bookstats/README.md

 I was interested in fiction publishing, and so I have started by transcribing the yearly numbers for fiction.
 As a baseline I have also transcribed the overall totals for title production.

 The transcription is in a CSV format, with one row for each table cell.
-The columns are
+The columns are:

 - `year`: the year of publication in question.

 - `category`: either `fiction` or `total`, these being the two table rows I have transcribed here.

+- `by_origin`: In most years the totals are subdivided in two ways, (1) into titles and editions and (2) by origin.
+This column reads `F` if the entry falls under the former, `T` if the latter.
+The division is not stable in the years I've transcribed.
+It is missing in 1898–99, introduced in 1890, dropped again in 1891–92, and reintroduced in 1893.
+In 1911 the divisions are slightly renamed.
+In 1920–21 the first subdivision adds `pamphlets`.
+Within any category, the total of (1) equals the total of (2).

 - `subcategory`: what kinds of titles are counted.
-These are my own notations, not the exact words used in *PW*. `titles` here means "new titles exclusive of new editions."
-From 1890 onwards the totals are subdivided in two ways, (1) into titles and editions and (2)  by origin.
-From 1920 the first subdivision adds `pamphlets`.
-Within any category, the total of (1) equals the total of (2).
+These are my own notations, not the exact words used in *PW*, which nonetheless vary interestingly. `titles` here means "new titles exclusive of new editions."
+Under the distinctions by origin, `US manufactured` refers to foreign-authored texts (by *PW*'s reckoning) manufactured in the U.S. `imported` initially refers to books printed from sheets imported from England (1893), then includes bound imports from England (1894) and later expands to include all foreign imports (1911).

 - `count`: the number of titles recorded by *PW*.
 In principle these correspond to tallies of titles appearing in *PW*'s *Weekly Record* feature in each issue.

-- `note`: I have tried to include a few notes on conditions affecting the statistics.
+- `note`: I have included a few notes on conditions affecting the statistics, drawing on remarks make in the discussions that accompany the tables in *PW*.

 - `issue`: the issue of *PW* from which the number is transcribed.
 May either be a sequential number or a volume and issue combination, depending on which appears in the running head of the magazine.